labsyspharm/harvardtissueatlas/_atlas-datasets/nirmal-maliga-vallius-2021-file-list.md

 bucket is located in the `us-east-1` region so any other resources must be instantiated in this same region.

-The Laboratory of Systems Pharmacology at Harvare Mdedica School will commit to making the full dataset available through S3 while the Human Tumor Atlas Network's Data Coordination Center exploring options to host the data.
+The Laboratory of Systems Pharmacology at Harvare Medical School will commit to making the full dataset available through S3 while the Human Tumor Atlas Network's Data Coordination Center exploring options to host the data.